Registered hunters may access specific City-owned Islands for the 2021-2022 duck hunting season.

 The City of Brockville owns and manages a group of islands in the St. Lawrence River for conservation and public enjoyment.
 Part of the world-famous 1000 Islands, they contribute to the scenic and ecological character of an important tourist area and provide valuable recreational opportunities to residents and visitors alike.

-Daily, weekly and seasonal camping is available for the islands of the City of Brockville.
+Daily, weekly and seasonal camping is available for the islands of the City of Brockville (fees are applicable).
 Daily and weekly camping is available on a first come first serve basis.
 Reservations are not accepted at this time.
+Seasonal camping is available by lottery draw, held annually.
 The islands can also be used for day use picnicing and boating.
-Click here to download a pdf of the City of Brockville Islands

-The City has 6 paddle in/paddle out sites.
+The City has 6 paddle in/paddle out sites (fees are applicable).
 Canoes and kayaks must be beached or placed at the campsite.
+Reservations for these sites can be made during the camping season by contacting St. Lawrence Park Campground at 613-345-1341.

 Vehicle with trailer parking is permitted at the following locations (fees are applicable):

-Overnight and multiple day parking is permitted at the following municipal parking lots (fees are applicable Monday to Friday from 9am-5pm):
+Overnight and multiple day parking is permitted at the following municipal parking lots (fees are applicable):

 Twigs, broken branches and rotting logs play an important role in the healthy development of the island forest, providing cover and food for insects, small animals and birds.
 Please leave them where they fall.